This is a guest blog by Peter C. Atherton, P.E.

 This is illustrated in the graphic below from my book, Reversing Burnout.
 How to Immediately Engage Top Talent and Grow:

 To effectively manage today, we need to be able to connect with others as people – not just as an “employee”, a “member” of the team, or an “asset” to the organization.
-If we lose sight and treat those in our care more as “instruments” of our success, we won’t fully engage or inspire.
+If, on the other hand, we lose sight and treat those in our care more as “instruments” of our success, we won’t fully engage or inspire.

 There’s been a failure to engage, and we can’t ignore the numbers.